 While your Lutheran SGO (Scholarship Granting Organization) donation benefits you from an income tax standpoint, it also creates a lasting benefit for the students who will receive an excellent Christ-centered education at Concordia Lutheran High School.
 We are grateful for your consideration and support.
-Click below for the SGO donor form.
+Click below for the SGO donation form.

 Changes in Indiana law represent significant new opportunities not only for Concordia students but also for donors.
 However, these new laws can raise questions.
 We hope you find this information helpful as you consider how best to support Concordia.

 Your gift is eligible for a 50% credit against your Indiana state tax liability.
 This is not a deduction but a credit that directly reduces your tax liability “off the bottom line.”
 Your donation is also tax deductible to the full extent of the federal charitable tax laws.
 A $1,000 gift could then only be $250+/- out of pocket based on your tax situation.
 Your giving power is greatly increased and more families’ student’s benefit!
-Pledge today.

 How has the law changed?